 In addition to inpatient care, the hospital currently offers a variety of services including: OB, emergency room, radiology, laboratory, intensive critical care, surgery, infusion services, physical therapy, occupational therapy, respiratory therapy, speech therapy, pharmacy, and nutrition services.

-The hospital also offers an outpatient clinic and primary care clinic on its second floor.
-Specialty clinics offered through the outpatient clinic include: cardiology, surgery, oncology/hematology, pulmonary, and orthopedics.
+The hospital also offers an outpatient clinic, a primary care clinic and a general surgeon on its second floor.
+Specialty clinics offered through the outpatient clinic include: cardiology, surgery, oncology/hematology, and pulmonary.

 The hospital campus also offers a primary care clinic, My Linton Clinic, a Women’s Health Center and a convenient care clinic (in the My Linton Clinic) across the street in the Lone Tree Medical Center.

 In 2019, the hospital also added an Orthopedic and Sports Medicine Center located in the former Ridge Medical Center.